Leather and footwear industry maintains growth amid pressure

 Source: Vitic/ congthuong.vn

 December 2025 saw clear signs of improvement when export value of leather, footwear and handbags reached US$2.66 billion, an increase of 7% compared to November 2025, equivalent to an increase of approximately US$180 million.
 Alongside this, import of machinery and equipment reached US$12.19 million, a significant increase of 38% compared to the previous month.
-Thanks to high export growth, the industry's trade balance in December reached a surplus of US$2.48 billion.
+Thanks to high export growth, the industry's trade balance in December 2025 reached a surplus of US$2.48 billion.

-Overall for 2025, export structure continues to show the leading role of the foreign direct investment (FDI) sector.
-Exports of leather goods, footwear and handbags from the FDI sector reached US$22.82 billion, accounting for approximately 80% of total export value of the entire industry, an increase of 17% compared to 2024.
+Overall for 2025, export structure continues to show the leading role of foreign direct investment (FDI) sector.
+Export of leather goods, footwear and handbags from the FDI sector reached US$22.82 billion, accounting for approximately 80% of total export value of the entire industry, an increase of 17% compared to 2024.
 Meanwhile, domestic enterprises achieved US$5.84 billion, a growth rate of up to 29%, reflecting commendable efforts in expanding market share and taking advantage of market opportunities.

-Despite its modest scale compared to FDI sector, high growth rate of domestic enterprises shows that there is still significant room for development, especially with better support in supporting industries, credit, and market access.
+Despite its modest scale compared to FDI sector, high growth rate of domestic enterprises shows that there is still significant room for development, especially with better support in supporting industries, credit and market access.

 Regarding markets, Vietnam's footwear exports in 2025 will continue to focus on traditional markets, including the United States, EU, China, Japan and South Korea.
 The United States remains the largest market with a turnover of US$11.01 billion.
 EU ranks second with nearly US$6.88 billion, continuing to be a market with high requirements for environmental standards and social responsibility.
 China reached US$1.78 billion, Japan US$1.61 billion while South Korea ranked fifth with US$776 million.